Transport Heritage NSW: Events

-Transport Heritage NSW operates an annual program of events, including heritage train experiences across NSW.
+Transport Heritage NSW operates an annual program of events, including heritage train experiences across the state of New South Wales.

-More notable events include the Thirlmere Festival of Steam in partnership with Wollondilly Shire Council and Transport Heritage Expo.
+Notable events include the Thirlmere Festival of Steam in partnership with Wollondilly Shire Council, and the Transport Heritage Expo at Central station over the King's Birthday October long weekend.

+It also runs the Blue Mountains Steam FunFest at Valley Heights in partnership with the Valley Heights Steam Tramway.

 It is also involved in the organisation of the Hunter Valley Steamfest.